 The purple yam (Dioscorea alata), known as ube in Tagalog, is native to Southeast Asia, in particular the Philippines, and has been naturalized in South America, Africa, Australia and the southeastern United States.
 Kinampay or ube kinampay is a special variety of the tuber, found in the Antique and Negros Occidental provinces, Western Visayas and on Panglao island and in Guindulman in Bohol province.
 A Bohol legend relates that during a famine, the population of the island was saved by this tuber, so locals consider a god-sent gift and hold it in high esteem.
 Indeed, it has become a symbol of the population itself and its survival.

-It is a climbing plant which produces tubers externally, as well as, and especially, underground, where they have the function of roots of the plant and can weigh up to 6 kg.
-They have an irregular shape and a rough skin.
-The inside of the tuber is purple.
-It is seeded in May, and the harvest is in January, during which there is also a yearly festival dedicated to the product.
+The purple yam is a climbing plant which produces tubers both above and below ground, where they serve as the plant’s roots and can weigh up to 6 kilos.
+They have an irregular shape and a rough skin, with purple flesh.
+The plant is sown in May and harvested in January, the month when an annual festival celebrating the yam is also held.